 2. Create Real Connections through User-Generated Content

-Consumers want to engage and share content with brands they love – and with a little guidance, UGC can play a major role in building relationships with your biggest fans.
+Consumers want to engage and share content with brands they love – and with a little guidance, User Generated Content can play a major role in building relationships with your biggest fans.

 The stats: